top of page

 BEST PEOPLE

-Winner: Philippines
+Winner: Fiji

 Runner-up: Iraq

-I am well aware that there a nice people and not-so-nice people in every country, it's just in my experience, Filipino hospitality is like no other, and every interaction we had during our two months in the Philippines was joyful.
-The people are so friendly, laid back, and easy to get on with, we felt like we slipped straight into the community, rather than observing as visitors.
+I am well aware that there are nice people and not-so-nice people in every country; it's just in my experience that Fijian hospitality is like no other, and every interaction we had during our two weeks in Fiji was joyful.

 Not sure what to pack for your backpacking adventure?
 Check out the I Dream of Mangoes article: